Esri/calcite-web/README.md

 ### This project is deprecated and is not recommended for future development.
-It will be replaced with a newer version.
-Coming soon!

 # Calcite Web